 - Consider the unique social characteristics of the area and its vision.

 In regional areas, the relative isolation of a settlements and the long distances that people might otherwise have to travel to access essential services will be a key determinant of what facilities a centre might require.

-Below are a list of community infrastructure reports that the VPA uses to guide it’s planning for community infrastructure:
+Below are a list of community infrastructure PDF reports that the Victorian Planning Authority (VPA) uses to guide it’s planning for community infrastructure:

-- Community Infrastructure – Liveability Planning Checklist – April 2008
+- Community Infrastructure – Liveability Planning Checklist – March 2008 (PDF)

-- Creating Liveable New Communities Promising Practice: A book of good practice – case studies
+- Creating Liveable New Communities – Promising Practice: A book of ‘good practice’ case studies – March 2008 (PDF)